jonas-433/Pinnacle_100_custom_ble_sensor/README.md

 - SensorEntry: is table for sensor information. templateAd and templateTime should be added here.
 - FindTemplateAdvertisement: checks if company ID in advert matches with TEMPLATE_MANUFACTURER_SPECIFIC_COMPANY_ID.
 - TemplateAdEventHandler: If company ID matches, put data into sensor table and start making json data to AWS server.
-- TemplateShadowMaker: form json data in detail.
+- TemplateShadowMaker: form the json data in detail.

 ### Prepare to Build